-- You have irregular periods.
-Since ovulation is directly related to your menstrual cycle, irregular periods are a sign that something might be up.
-Talk to your doctor.
-It may be that you have a much shorter or longer cycle than most.
-Your doctor can help you determine your cycle and your optimal ovulation dates.
-You may also have endometriosis or polycystic ovarian syndrome (PCOS), both of which are common causes of infertility.
-A more thorough pelvic exam and diagnostic approaches can be used to see if the potential cause lies with you.
-Infertility is spread pretty evenly between men and women (30% men, 30% women and the rest of the cases are shared or remain a mystery) so your partner may want to consider having his sperm analyzed as well.
+Since ovulation is directly related to your menstrual cycle, irregular periods are a sign that something might be abnormal.
+If you notice abnormal cycles, talk to your doctor.
+It may simply be that you have a much shorter or longer cycle than most, but knowing that can help you plan for ovulation.
+However, you may also have endometriosis or polycystic ovarian syndrome (PCOS), both of which are common causes of infertility.
+A more thorough pelvic exam and diagnostic approach can be used to see the potential cause.
+Infertility is spread pretty evenly between men and women (30% men, 30% women and the rest of the cases are shared or remain a mystery) so your partner may want to consider having their sperm analyzed as well.

-If you’ve been diagnosed with PCOS, endometriosis or other anatomical or physiologic conditions linked to infertility, your doctor may want to follow your path to conception more closely.
-She may want to introduce fertility options earlier than normal to give you additional assistance.
+If you’ve been diagnosed with PCOS, endometriosis or other anatomical or physiological conditions linked to infertility, your doctor may want to follow your path to conception more closely.
+They may want to introduce fertility options earlier than normal to give you additional assistance.

 Have you miscarried in the past, or had more than one miscarriage?
-Your doctor will want to know.
-If you miscarried before and are having difficulties conceiving now, your doctor may recommend fertility testing sooner rather than later.
-Recurrent miscarriages (three or more in a row) are typically a red flag that something else is amiss and your doctor will refer you to a fertility specialist if she is unable to diagnose the problem via traditional diagnostic procedures.
+This information is important to disclose to your doctor.
+If you’ve miscarried before and are having difficulties conceiving now, your doctor may recommend fertility testing sooner than “normal”.
+Recurrent miscarriages (three or more in a row) are typically a red flag that something else is amiss and your doctor will refer you to a fertility specialist if they are unable to diagnose the problem via traditional diagnostic procedures.

 If you work with radiation or with substances known to have an effect on female or male infertility, you may need to speak with your doctor about more serious protective measures.
 Research continues to illuminate and expose the regular, everyday chemicals and toxins linked to infertility, so minimizing your exposure to these substances is important.